Development feedback Archive

 Significant research over that last 15 years has demonstrated that each of us is a frighteningly unreliable at rating other people’s performance.

 What happens before their work hours may be just as important as what happens during it.
-Having a sick child at home, marital issues, money problems or a death …
+Having a sick child at home, marital issues, money problems or a death in the family directly impact our ability to Engage at work.

 Learn how this performance management x-factor will help your managers keep valuable talent, build an innovative high performance team and put the spark back in your organisation.